nitishsingh158/WokeRUs/README.md

 ### Stage 1 Analysis

-- The team has successfully implemented the decision tree algorithm for Stage 1 Analysis (classifying Loan accepted or not), yielding an 93.9% accuracy on test data.
+- The team has successfully implemented the decision tree algorithm for Stage 1 Analysis (classifying Loan accepted or not), yielding an 94.7% accuracy on test data.
+- Successfully exported the model (Decision Tree ADABOOST) to our front end and server, The ML with few test features is able to wither predict approved or rejected state of user inputs.
+- Also able to import dataset from Mongo database into the web server for data information of our tested and trained features.

 ### Stage 2 Analysis

-- To implement a binning of applicants based on 28 features to predict the range of interest rates the applicant would fall under.
+- implemented applicant grading of interest rate based on 91 features, this boosted our r squared values to predict at 80% the range of interest rates the applicant would fall under.
-- Currently deciding on dealing with nan values (either removing or replacing)
-- we should have a decision by next deliverable.
+- Currently optimizing our neural network and deeplearning algorithm to further understand our data we have.
+- We hope to complete the project to our expectation the following week.

 <p align = "center">
 <img src = "https://github.com/JoseCalucag/WokeRUs/blob/main/resources/smote_ml.png" width = "500" height = "300">